codec-xyz/photo_frame_manager/readme.md

 **Photo Margin** - extra colored area around photos to prevent texture bleeding; measured in pixels

-**Scale Photo Margin** - Scales the photo margin down when baked textures are below the specified baked texture size
+**Scale Photo Margin** - scales the photo margin down when baked textures are below the specified baked texture size

-**Join Duplicate Photos** - Joins duplicate photos in baked texture
+**Join Duplicate Photos** - joins duplicate photos in baked texture

-**Scale Resolution By Size** - Scales the resolution of photos based on their scale.
+**Scale Resolution By Size** - scales the resolution of photos based on their scale.
 Resolution starts being lowered at the maximum value and stops at the minimum value.
 Photos with resolution full are skipped

-**Resolution Max Major Size** - Photo frames set to \"Use Scene Settings\" will use this resolution value
+**Resolution Max Major Size** - photo frames set to \"Use Scene Settings\" will use this resolution value

 ### Advanced Settings

-**Texture Fit** - sorting prioritization (spacial sorting for better mipmap streaming vs fewer textures)
+**Texture Fit** - sorting prioritization (special sorting for better mipmap streaming vs fewer textures)
 - 0 - sorted for better mipmap streaming
 - 1 - sorted for fewer textures

-**Estimated Pack Efficiency** - Expected packing efficiency used when sorting
+**Estimated Pack Efficiency** - expected packing efficiency used when sorting

 A link to the paper about the packing algorithm used is linked below.